AgResearch/gbs_prism/doc/beta-binomial-adjustment.md

 An alternative would be to use the between lane relatedness instead of the sampled lanes estimates.

 ## GBS data analysis workflows
+These could use pre-calculated α values or calculate them as part of the analysis.
+It is assumed that each flowcell × species should have its own α.

-The analysis workflows operate by adjusting result depths to an equivalent depth, i.e. the depth that gives the same P(AA|AB) under the binomial model.
+The beta-binomial adjustment is made by recalibrating allele depths to an equivalent depth, i.e. the depth that gives the same P(AA|AB) under the binomial model.
 Then, for example, depths can be combined across any repeated genotyping of the same individual.
-The equivalent depths are used in downstream analyses with the binomial model.
+The standard binomial model can then be used with the equivalent depths, in downstream analysis.

 `Equivalent depth = -log2 (depth2Kbb(depth, α ))`
 (depth2Kbb is a KGD function)

-Applying the adjustment for all results from a flowcell is much more efficient (in R) than applying it to each genotype result.
+Applying the recalibration for all results from a flowcell is much more efficient (in R) than applying it to each genotype result.

 ### Pre-calculated α
-α values are obtained from a key files.
+α values are obtained from a key file.
 These are combined lanes αs (currently).

 1. Combine separate lane data if present in the data.
 2. Ascertain the flowcells used and obtain their α.